How to Read Excel Files in C# (Developer Tutorial)

 Read and Edit a Single Cell

-Access to the values of individual spreadsheet cells is carried out by retrieving the desired cell from its WorkSheet
+Access to the values of individual spreadsheet cells is performed by retrieving the desired cell from its WorkSheet

 :path=/static-assets/excel/content-code-examples/tutorials/how-to-read-excel-file-csharp-16.cs